kwhat/jnativehook/readme.txt

 			C:\Java\jre6
 			C:\ant\apache-ant-1.8.1

-		After installing all the dependencies you will need to add a few environment variables.
+		After installing all the dependencies, you will need to add a few environment variables.
 Open the System Properties dialog and navigate to the Advanced tab.
 Click the Environment Variables button and then locate the Environment Variables dialog.
 Click the new button to add